AmeerahD1/AI-Automation-Portfolio/README.md

 **Solution:** I built REACH, an AI-powered market development platform that takes a product or service description and helps transform it into an actionable target market.

 ### Key Features

-- Analyses a product/service using AI
+- Analyses a product or service using AI
 - Identifies customer segments and decision-maker roles
 - Discovers relevant UK organisations
 - Integrates external APIs for company and lead research